Deploy Resume Parsing with Streamlit

 st.balloons()

-To start the server, run the following command in your terminal from the directory containing app.py:
+To start the server, we run the following command from the directory containing app.py:

 BASH